Do I have the right tires? This is a question to ask before you go on a driving holiday. Want to know why? Here are our tips.

 Every month, check the pressure of all your tires and consult your operator’s manual to adjust the pressure to the driving conditions (motorways, car loaded or not, number of passengers …).
 You can save up to 5% fuel … while maintaining your safety.

-Opt for “green” tires
+Opt for “green” tires if you can

 If your car tires are worn, go green by choosing tires marked “fuel saver” which, thanks to their more rigid sidewalls, their lightweight construction and rubber compound their secret, minimize resistance bearing which is responsible for about 30% of the total consumption of a vehicle.
 These “green” tires can save up to 0.2 l/100 km.
 But beware, that said lower rolling resistance also said performance but particularly with regard to braking and traction.
 Opt for green tires brands recognized that minimize these disadvantages.